jju/stubbl/teams/gargantuanbrutes.md

 | Christos | Gargantuan Brutes | Heavy        |   11 |    3 |   16 |   30 |    0 |    0 |    0 |    4 |    3 |    0 |    3 |   29 |
 | Klik     | Gargantuan Brutes | Blitzer   |    2 |    0 |   13 |   15 |    3 |   14 |    0 |    0 |    0 |    0 |    1 |   28 |

-It's a shame [[Marzhak]] wasn't on a better team.
+It's a shame [[marzhak]] wasn't on a better team.
 Players with his profile can be great.
 He was better than his old-era predecessor, [[Lophand]].

 Before the Open Division got a major season (the Orange Goblet), [[Votyris]] was one of the top players in the division.